sgmurphy/wordpress-plugins/klaviyo/readme.txt

 3. Click through two screens to approve access and finish setting up your integration.

 For detailed instructions on integrating Klaviyo and WooCommerce please visit our [Help Center](https://help.klaviyo.com/hc/en-us/articles/115005255808-Integrate-with-WooCommerce).

+== Screenshots ==
+1. Use omnichannel templates for Welcome, Back in Stock, Abandon, Price Drop & more
+2. Sync your WooCommerce store data within minutes
+3. Use complete historical and real-time data for precise segmentation
+4. Get more answers out of your data

 == Changelog ==
 = 3.3.5 2024-03-25 =